SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/06-Homework-Part-2.md

 [/code-editor]
 [task-description]
 ## Description

-Download and get familiar with the **soft_uni, diablo and geography** database schemas and tables.

-You will use them in this and the following exercises to write queries.

 **Queries for SoftUni Database**

 Write a SQL query to find **all available information about the departments.**